Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - A urea breath test means you will swallow pudding, liquid, or a capsule that contains a chemical.
 Then you will breathe into a container.
 Your breath sample will be tested for a reaction to the chemical that confirms H. pylori infection.

 - Endoscopy is a procedure that may be done if your healthcare provider thinks you have an ulcer.
 He or she will use a scope to see the inside of your stomach.
 A scope is a soft, flexible tube with a light and tiny camera on the end.
 It is passed down your throat and into your stomach.
-Samples of your stomach tissue may be removed and sent to a lab to test for H. pylori infection.
+Samples of your stomach tissue may be removed and tested for H. pylori infection.

 How is an H. pylori infection treated?

 - Antibiotics help kill the bacteria.
 You may need to take this medicine for 10 to 14 days.
 Your healthcare provider will prescribe at least 2 antibiotics at the same time.

 - Antiulcer medicines help decrease the amount of acid that is normally made by the stomach.
 These help relieve pain and heal or prevent ulcers.

 - Bismuth is a liquid or tablet that may be used to decrease heartburn, upset stomach, or diarrhea.
 It may also decrease swelling in your stomach and help kill the infection if other medicines do not work.
 It also protects ulcers from stomach acid so they can heal.

-How can I help prevent an H. pylori infection?
+How can I prevent or manage an H. pylori infection?

 - Wash your hands often.
 Infection can happen through contact with infected bowel movement, vomit, or saliva.
 Use soap and warm water.
 Use an alcohol-based gel if soap and water are not available.
 Clean your hands before you eat and after you use the bathroom.
 Clean your hands after you change a baby's diaper.

 - Drink clean water from a safe source.
 Only drink water that has been filtered or purified.

-- Avoid use of NSAIDs.
+- Ask about NSAIDs.
 NSAIDs can cause stomach bleeding and kidney problems if not taken correctly.
 Your healthcare provider may tell you to avoid these medicines because they can make your symptoms worse.